reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 If you go back to the top of your `exercise1.py` file, and look at the code we commented out, you'll that's exactly what we did to `times_ten`.
 We simply defined it as a function with the name `times_ten`.

-Closures provide us when an additional layer of abstraction.
+Closures provide us with an additional layer of abstraction.
 Now, instead of defining a function `times_ten` and `double` and `triple`, we can use our closure function from above, and simply declare:

 ```python
 times_ten = times(10)